bootchk/testMSP430LPM4_5/readme.md

 Using EnergyTrace, you should see a relatively high pulse when the program starts and when you push the button (the energy for the active cpu and to light the LED.)
 Except when you use "Free Run."

+EnergyTrace++ presents more information.
+But as of this writing, it seems to show a spurious or unexplained period of one second in LPM4?